 The picture shows a formation of Coniston (‘Ton’) Class Mine Counter Measures Vessels (MCMVs) leaving Vernon on a typical day in June 1976.
-In the foreground is HMS Bronington, then under the command of His Royal Highness Lieutenant The Prince of Wales who, earlier that year had completed his pre joining training at HMS Vernon.
+In the foreground is HMS Bronington, then under the command of His Royal Highness Lieutenant The Prince of Wales having completed his pre joining training at HMS Vernon earlier that year.
 The weather is fine and the city’s buildings contrast clearly against the early morning summer sky.

 Much of the skyline shown in the painting has long since gone with the heady pace of progress and the new visitor to the eye of the artist would struggle to recognise the scene nowadays dominated as it is by the Millennium (Spinnaker) Tower.

-As the ‘Danger At Depth’ painting seemed somehow more popular with the Divers than the Mine Warfare people, John Terry thought to redress the balance with this painting and decided to show every type of ship or boat that was in use for diving or mine warfare purposes that could at some point be seen at Vernon’s jetties.
+As the ‘Danger At Depth’ painting seemed somehow more popular with the Clearance Divers than with the Mine Warfare people, John Terry thought to redress the balance with this painting.
+He decided to show every type of ship or boat that was in use for diving or mine warfare purposes that could at some point be seen at Vernon’s jetties.
 Not immediately obvious unless you are a ‘Twicher’ but there is only one diver in the picture.

-The training of all Seaman specialisations had undergone radical change in the early ‘70s away from the ‘nice to know’ and ‘becos that’s what I did on my 2’s course’ approach to a much more precise method called ‘Objective Training’ where an individual’s specialist responsibility at a certain level was clarified, the tools he needed to perform his job were identified and the number of times he was required to perform his tasks satisfactorily under the gaze of his instructor in order to qualify were spelled out.
+The training of all Seaman specialisations had undergone radical change by 1975 away from the ‘nice to know’ and ‘becos that’s what I did on my 2’s course’ approach to a more precise method called ‘Objective Training’.
+Here an individual’s specialist responsibility at a certain level was clarified, the tools he needed to perform his job were identified and the number of times he was required to perform his tasks satisfactorily under the gaze of his instructor in order to qualify were spelled out.

-Somehow, this did not prevent trainee divers from escaping the delights of Horsea Island mud runs and some might remember the justification for keeping mud runs in the syllabus being a wonderful photograph of members of the Portsmouth and Medway Bomb and Mine Disposal Team carrying a slung 250 Kg German bomb between them across the River Thames mudflats in East London.
+Somehow, this did not prevent trainee divers from escaping the delights of Horsea Island mud runs.
+Some might remember the justification for keeping mud runs in the syllabus being a wonderful photograph of four members of the Portsmouth and Medway Bomb and Mine Disposal Team carrying a 250 Kg German bomb slung between them across the River Thames mudflats in East London.

 - Admiral Sir Jonathon Band GCB, DL, ADC.
 Former First Sea Lord, Chief of Naval Staff and Commander-in-Chief Fleet served in HM Ships Houghton, Brereton and Lewiston as a junior officer, commanding HMS Soberton as a Lieutenant Commander.
 Clearly well prepared by his small ship experiences, Sir Jonathon went on to command HM Ships Phoebe, Norfolk and the aircraft carrier HMS Illustrious prior to becoming First Sea Lord.
 He remains a keen supporter and advisor to the Project.